andersenchan/Distributed-Key-Value-Store/README.md

 # Distributed-Key-Value-Store

-Message me to se the code.
+Message me to see the code.

 ## Architecture